BatuhanTekin95/SOC-Phishing-Case-Studies/docs/Lab2.md

 <img width="477" height="32" alt="Ekran görüntüsü 2026-06-11 024123" src="https://github.com/user-attachments/assets/d573e7fa-b3db-4aa9-b13f-acbe5cf8ccb0" />

+> Elastic query used to identify PowerShell activity related to file access and script execution on WKSTN-0051.

 The results revealed a command-line event where a PSCredential object was created and credentials were supplied directly within the command.
 The same event also showed that the credentials were used to execute actions remotely against WKSTN-1327 through Invoke-Command.

 <img width="925" height="117" alt="Ekran görüntüsü 2026-06-11 024215" src="https://github.com/user-attachments/assets/f54a5867-81d1-4f27-a1b0-7eec65888400" />

-*Command-line event revealing both the embedded credentials and the remote host targeted during the lateral movement attempt.*
+> Command-line event revealing both the embedded credentials and the remote host targeted during the lateral movement attempt.

 By examining the command-line arguments, I identified an additional credential pair embedded within the script:

-**QUICKLOGISTICS\allan.smith:Tr!ckyP@ssw0rd987**
+### Discovered Credential Pair

+QUICKLOGISTICS\allan.smith:Tr!ckyP@ssw0rd987

 Further examination of the same event showed that the credentials were being used against WKSTN-1327.
 This indicated that the attacker had already begun attempting lateral movement using the newly discovered account.

-As a result, I identified WKSTN-1327 as the host targeted during the attacker's lateral movement attempt.
+As a result, I identified **WKSTN-1327** as the host targeted during the attacker's lateral movement attempt.

 ### Remote Execution on WKSTN-1327